deen24id/deen24id/README.md

 For the longest time, I have been wanting to change my GitHub account name.
 I started my coding career as a data scientist.
-I picked up artidataio handle which originates from Bahasa Indonesian which translates to *"the meaning of data"*.
+I picked up artidataio handle which originates from Bahasa Indonesia which translates to *"the meaning of data"*.
 Throughout that period, I work on big data projects such as http://apps.artidata.io/sg-routing/.
 My personal website also resembles the name http://artidata.io/.